A Disproof of Large Language Model Consciousness: The Necessity of Continual Learning for Consciousness: Constraining theories of consciousness to testable theories

-First, I overview the formal framework for testing theories of consciousness introduced in \cite{kleiner2021falsification}, and demonstrate how the Kleiner-Hoel dilemma naturally arises from it.
-Next, the strength of reasoning in a falsification-first way for theories of consciousness is demonstrated.
-I show that the Kleiner-Hoel dilemma has extra argumentative force in LLMs, because LLMs are much closer than human brains in ``substitution space'' to things like lookup tables that non-trivial theories of consciousness can't possibly judge as conscious.
+Second, I show that the Kleiner-Hoel dilemma has especially strong force in LLMs, because LLMs are much closer than human brains in ``substitution space'' to I/O equivalent substitutions like lookup tables that non-trivial theories of consciousness can't possibly judge as conscious.
 That is, there is no theory of consciousness available for contemporary LLMs that would not fall on one of the horns of the Kleiner-Hoel dilemma.
 Therefore, there is no scientific theory of consciousness which could judge contemporary LLMs as conscious.
 Therefore, they are not conscious.

-The strength of this argument is that it is entirely agnostic to any assumptions about particular theories of consciousness being true, nor does it make assumptions about the ``specialness'' of biology, or the possibility of AI consciousness in general, and has few, if any, philosophical commitments (other than that theories of consciousness should be non-trivial and testable).
+The strength of this argument is that it is entirely agnostic to particular theories of consciousness being true, nor assumes the ``specialness'' of biology, nor outright dismisses the possibility of AI consciousness in general, and has few philosophical commitments (other than that theories of consciousness should be falsifiable and non-trivial).

-Additionally, this paper shows that the Kleiner-Hoel dilemma has a potential solution in humans by grounding a theory of consciousness not in causal structure like IIT, nor functional or dynamical features like Global Workspace Theory, but in continual learning.
+Third, this paper sketches a solution to the Kleiner-Hoel dilemma in humans by grounding a theory of consciousness not in causal structure like IIT, nor functional or dynamical features like Global Workspace Theory, but in continual learning.
 This fits well with the recent observation by O’Reilly-Shah et al. that a static FNN cannot act as a universal substitution for a plastic RNN \cite{o2025caveat}.
-However, the conclusions from those recent proofs only show that plastic RNNs are protected from the specifics of the Unfolding Argument---they do not fully distinguish whether the recurrence or plasticity is the cause, nor ask if this protection extends to other universal substitutions.
+However, those recent proofs only show that plastic RNNs are protected from the specifics of the Unfolding Argument---they do not fully distinguish whether the recurrence or plasticity is the cause, nor ask if this protection extends to other universal substitutions.
 Here I show that grounding a theory of consciousness in the broader context of continual learning explicitly avoids \textit{both} horns of the Kleiner-Hoel dilemma.
-This is because a theory grounded in learning is a case of ``lenient dependency.''
-The possibility of lenient dependency was speculated about in \cite{kleiner2021falsification}, but no concrete possibilities were available at the time.